Celtic settlement of Southeast Europe: After the Greek campaigns

 Most scholars deem the Greek campaign a disaster for the Celts.

 Some of the survivors of the Greek campaign, led by Comontoris (one of Brennus' generals) settled in Thrace.
 In 277 BC, Antigonus II Gonatas defeated the Gauls at the Battle of Lysimachia and the survivors retreated, founding a short-lived city-state named Tyle.
 Another group of Gauls, who split off from Brennus' army in 281 BC, were transported over to Asia Minor by Nicomedes I to help him defeat his brother and secure the throne of Bithynia.
 They eventually settled in the region that came to be named after them, Galatia.
 They were defeated by Antiochus I, and as a result, they were confined to barren highlands in the centre of Anatolia.

 Celtic groups were still the pre-eminent political units in the northern Balkans from the 4th to the 1st century BC.
 The Boii controlled most of northern Pannonia during the 2nd century BC, and are also mentioned as having occupied the territory of modern Slovakia.
 We learn of other tribes of the Boian confederation inhabiting Pannonia.
 There were the Taurisci in the upper Sava valley, west of Sisak, as well as the Anarti, Osi and Cotini in the Carpathian basin.
 In the lower Sava valley, the Scordisci wielded much power over their neighbours for over a century.

 The later half of the 1st century BC brought much change to the power relations of barbarian tribes in Pannonia.
 The defeat of the Boian confederation by the Geto-Dacian king Burebista significantly curtailed Celtic control of the Carpathian basin, and some of the Celticization was reversed.
-Yet, more Celtic tribes appear in sources.
+However, more Celtic tribes appear in sources.
 The Hercuniates and Latobici migrated from the northern regions (Germania).
 Altogether new tribes are encountered, bearing Latin names (such as the Arabiates), possibly representing new creations carved out of the defeated Boian confederation.
 To further weaken Celtic hegemony in Pannonia, the Romans moved the Pannonian-Illyrian Azali to northern Pannonia.
 The political dominance previously enjoyed by the Celts was overshadowed by newer barbarian confederations, such the Marcomanni and Iazyges.
 Their ethnic independence was gradually lost as they were absorbed by the surrounding Dacian, Illyrian and Germanic peoples, although Celtic names survive until the 3rd century AD.